JModi16/Pilates/README.md

--   ### Features
+  ### **Features**

-    * Responsive on all device sizes from 260px
+   -   #### Home Page

-    -   #### Navigation Bar
+    -   ### Navigation Bar
         * The responsive navigation bar has been applied to all three pages so that the pages are uniform, which is more visually appealing and improves user experience.
 It is also 'sticky' so that it is visible at all times no matter where the user is on the webpage.
 The navigation bar includes clear links to the Home, Classes, Contact Us and Book Now pages.
-The navigation section promotes ease of use for the user, allowing the user to move easily between sections and pages.
+        *The navigation section promotes ease of use for the user, allowing the user to move easily between sections and pages.
 There is a striking image on the homepage to attract the attention of the user.
 Athlete image, which is compact displays a typical althlete performing a superb pilates asana.It is in a circular format, with Pilates labelled twice around the image.

        ![Navigation Bar](documentation/navigation-bar.png)

--   #### Home Page

-        * The Carousel is found at the top of the home page, below the navigation bar.It is autoplaying and also gives the user the option to navigate back and forth with clear indicators on the left and right of the carousel section.
+        *The Carousel is found at the top of the home page, below the navigation bar.It is autoplaying and also gives the user the option to navigate back and forth with clear indicators on the left and right of the carousel section.
 Carousel consists of four large images underneath the Navigation bar .
 Please see first image below.
 The remaining images you can see from the site when you navigate across and allow the carousel to autoplay.

         ![Carousel Section](documentation/carousel.png)

         * The second section will enable the user with the benefits of practicing pilates with the organization with three circular images and content on top.
 The content has three styled beneficial headings; Feel Movement, Feel Balanced and Feel Relaxed.See below:

         ![Reasons section](documentation/reasons.png)

         * The last section is the 'My Pilates Journey' section headed 'My Story;.
 It describes my personal journey and the reasons why I chose the Pilates theme close to my heart

        ![My Story section](documentation/my-story.png)

-        -   #### Classes page
+    -   #### Classes Page
         * This page will allow the user to see exactly what type of classes are available to book.
 Images are paired with the classes information to show the user what the classes may look like.
         * This page will be updated with any new classes which maybe introduced
         * The page also details a table, with information on group and chair pilates classes which are the most popular by demand.
 It shows the event against each day, time, price and location.